Duncanville fyi Back to calendar

 The Duncanville edition

 Duncanville fyi launched in May 2026 as the first ArtsIndex.org edition.
 It is published by the Duncanville Arts Foundation, a 501(c)(3) public charity based in downtown Duncanville.
-The edition covers seven programming categories — Music, Visual Art, Theater, Literary, Workshop, Community, and Youth — with original editorial work and a weekly Tuesday Note email.
+The edition covers seven programming categories, namely Music, Visual Art, Theater, Literary, Workshop, Community, and Youth, with original editorial work and a weekly Tuesday Note email.

 The Foundation also serves as the steward of the ArtsIndex.org platform.
 As additional cities adopt the model, the Foundation works with each adopting organization on editorial setup, brand identity development, and operational integration.